 The amount of people heading to the movie theater has dwindled noticeable since the early 2000s, and the reasons why can be boiled down to four major ones.
 Prices for tickets have gone up, the amount of good movies being made has gone down, the emergence of streaming services, and increasing quality of television shows.

 - There are more than just movies to watch.
 Thanks to Fathom Events, I have seen a broadcast of La Bome from The Metropolitan Opera in New York City, a production of National Theatre’s Hamlet in London, and Gabrial Inglasis perform stand up comedy in California, all from my local movie theater in Charlotte, North Carolina.
 Fathom is also known for one night showings of classic movies like Hitchcock’s Vertigo.

 - You can’t buy a screen that big.
 No matter what screen you choose to watch them on, all movies are made to be seen on the big screen.
 To truly appreciate all the details of a movie, make up, costumes, set design, cinematography, action sequences, you have to see it in a theater.

 - Watching with other people adds to your experience.
-As much as I tend to be a loner, hearing a whole crowd gasp, laugh, or yelp in surprise together makes seeing a movie more fun.
+As much as I tend to be a loner, hearing a whole crowd gasp, laugh, or yelp in surprise together makes seeing a movie more exciting.